samuelurom/walletlify/README.md

 4. Configure your database connection in the app.
 5. Run the application using `npm start` or `yarn start` on a live server or `npm run dev` on your local machine.

-## Usage

-- Register or log in to your account.
-- Add your expenses and income sources with descriptions and categories.
-- View your account balances and recent transactions on the dashboard.
-- Access your full transaction history in the Transaction History section.
-- Set your prefarred currency in your account settings

 ## Database Schema

 Walletlify uses a PostgreSQL database with the following tables: